 Congratulations!
 You have now completed the training program.
 You are both ready to enjoy more freedom.
 Just make sure to continue to check the tightness of the receiver collar and remove it when it is not in use.

 Accessories

-To purchase additional accessories for your PetSafe® Rechargeable In-Ground FenceTM system, contact the Customer Care Center at 1-800-732-2677 or visit our website at www.petsafe.net to locate a retailer near you.
+To purchase additional accessories for your PetSafe® Rechargeable In-Ground FenceTMsystem, contact the Customer Care Center at +1 (800) 732-2677 or visit our website at www.petsafe.com to locate a retailer near you.

 System Test